smrace/CIS454_StudySpace/README.md

 # How to run
-Run the website by running app.py as a flask application through the drop-down menu
+Once everything is installed and the environment is set up with all of the files needed, run the website by running app.py as a flask application through the drop-down menu.

 # Known bugs
 -Entering a room number to confirm a room reservation fills out all confirm room fields for each room in all building pages.